-The Blazing Mountain Retreat center is located in the heart of the San Luis Valley of Southern Colorado.
+The Blazing Mountain Retreat center is located in the heart of the San Luis Valley of southern Colorado.
 The valley floor averages less than 8 inches of precipitation each year - making it the highest and largest alpine desert in North America.
-The valley is bordered on the east by the Sangre de Cristo Range and sixty-five miles to the west by the San Juan Mountains.
+The valley is bordered on the east by the Sangre de Cristo Range and 65 miles to the west by the San Juan Mountains.

 The area is a mecca for outdoor enthusiasts with hiking, mountain biking, climbing, horseback riding, hot springs and the Great Sand Dunes Park and Preserve all nearby.

 For thousands of years people of the Pueblo, Ute and Navajo tribes inhabited the San Luis Valley and recognized it as a uniquely rich place for spiritual growth and healing.
 Blanca Peak was one of four sacred compass points for the Navajo and is one of several 14,000-foot peaks in the area.

 With the intention to uphold the ancient respect for the land, in 1978 the Manitou Foundation acquired large tracts in the Crestone area to create a place of spiritual retreat where many wisdom traditions could be preserved and shared.
 In 1980 the 16th Gyalwa Karmapa, Rigpe Dorje explored the mountains around Crestone on horseback with Manitou Foundation founder Hanne Strong.
 During his visit, His Holiness said that the area would be the place where many practitioners would achieve realization.